pnwairfire/bluesky/README.md

 ### bsp

 bsp is the main BlueSky executable.
-It can be used for any combination of the following:
+It can be used for either or both of the following:

- - to translate CSV-formatted fire data to JSON, and vice versa
  - to filter a set of fires by country code
  - **to run BlueSky modules (consumption, emissions, etc.) on fire data**